Quansight-Labs/ndindex/docs/indexing-guide/multiaxis-indices.md

   order that NumPy prints them in, from left to right (ignoring the brackets and commas).

-  The actual order of a boolean mask is usually not that important.
-However, this fact has one important implication.
-It turns out that a boolean array index is the same as if you replaced the array with the result of {external+numpy:func}`np.nonzero(idx) <numpy.nonzero>` (unpacking the tuple), using the rules for [integer array indices](integer-array-indices) outlined above.
+- The actual order of a boolean mask is usually not that important.
+However, this fact has one important implication. **A boolean array index is the same as if you replaced `idx` with the result of {external+numpy:func}`np.nonzero(idx) <numpy.nonzero>` (unpacking the tuple)**, using the rules for [integer array indices](integer-array-indices) outlined above (although this rule *doesn't* apply to 0-dimensional boolean indices, see the next bullet point).

   ```py
   >>> np.nonzero(idx)